How a Noncombustible Building of Steel Cuts Insurance Costs

 - As an inorganic material, steel even repels damaging mold, mildew, and wood-hungry termites!

-Secondly, prefabricated metal buildings usually cost less to build than other building systems.
+Secondly, a prefab metal building costs less to build than structures made with other building materials.
 Consequently, it costs the insurance company less to replace a pre-engineered metal building.
 Therefore, steel building insurance should be less expensive.